-Subsistence harvest estimates are provided to the IPHC by the DFO and NMFS.
-Estimates are not generated annually in all cases, and therefore some values are applied through intervening years until the next estimate is made available.
-This has frequently been the case in recent years.
+Subsistence harvest estimates are provided to the IPHC by DFO and NMFS.
+Estimates are not generated annually in many cases, and therefore some values are applied through intervening years until the next estimate is made available, especially in recent years.
 There are currently no estimates available prior to 1991.
 The time-series created from these estimates is relatively noisy, but occurs on a scale much smaller (< 2 million lbs; ~900 t) than other critical inputs to the analyses (Figure 26).